telerik/winforms-docs/diagram/features/routing.md

 \* __CalculateBendAlteration__ - this method calculates the bend alteration.
 By default the result value can be positive - a penalty for changing the direction or negative - a bonus for keeping the direction.

->note If the source and target positions of your connections are Auto this router will adjust them so that the path is minimal.
+>tip If the source and target positions of your connections are Auto this router will adjust them so that the path is minimal.
 >